top of page

 4. Treat Yourself

-I live my life based on a reward system, I find I become more motivated if I had something to look forward to.
-Take the exercise again, once I've completed my evening run and had my shower I reward myself for a day well spent by getting into my jammies and watching a bit of tv before bedtime.
+I live my life based on a reward system, I find I become more motivated if I have something to look forward to.
+Take the exercise again, once I've completed my evening run and had my shower I reward myself for a day well spent by getting into my jammies and watching a bit of TV before bedtime.
 The word treat does not have to mean something indulgent or bad for you, it's just things or activities that soothe you, calm you or put you in a good sense of mind.
-I know that if I work hard in the day, I can have a restful evening without thinking I have forgotten something or having a sense of guilt from doing nothing.
+I know that if I work hard during the day, I can have a restful evening without thinking I have forgotten something or have a sense of guilt from doing nothing.

 5. How You Can Start Treating Yourself

-So when I was creating some of the tools for Discovery Journal, I ultimately implemented techniques I have used myself to overcome my anxiety, broken it down and created tools to help others.
-I sort advice from friends and family who had experienced mental illness as well as teachers and professionals who deal with many people across many factors of mental illness.
+So when I was creating some of the tools for Discovery Journal, I ultimately implemented techniques I have used myself to overcome my anxiety, break it down and created tools to help others.
+I sought advice from friends and family who had experienced mental illness as well as teachers and professionals who dealt with many people across many factors of mental illness.

-The Anxiety Rip Pad is something that I created based on this theory of self-treating and routine.
+The Anxiety Weekly Jotter is something that I created based on this theory of self-treating and routine.
 It gives you the ability to implement forethought into your plans and follow them through easily without the looming anxious thoughts getting in the way.

 Instead of completing the rip pad in one sitting, the idea is to complete some sections the night before and some on the day, so you aren't doing everything in one moment because that one moment could be shrouded in anxiety, fear or stress and therefore affect what you write down.